International School of Lausanne

+In 1963 it was renamed the Commonwealth-American School and in 1997 it became the International School of Lausanne.

 In 2005 ISL moved from their campuses in Pully into a newly built campus.
 In September 2015 the school opened a 'South Campus' on adjoining land to facilitate an expansion of the school from approximately 630 students to 900 students.
 The South Campus, designed by Hannes Ehrensperger of CCHE Architecture et Design SA, doubled the total area of ISL and includes an auditorium with 400 seats.
 It had a price tag of 46 million francs (US$48 million).

 The school offers the complete IB program (PYP, MYP and IBDP) from Reception 3 to Year 13.
-Tuition fees for the different programmes vary but the average tuition fee is around $40,000(USD) per year.
+Tuition fees for the different programmes vary but the average tuition fee is around $50,000(USD) per year.

 Accreditation

 ISL's (upper) secondary education (Middle and High School) is not approved as a Mittelschule/Collège/Liceo by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).